Planning the Winter Vegetable Garden

 If you haven't room for a nursery bed, you can still grow early crops in between generously-spaced brassicas like Brussels sprouts plants, usually sown around 60cm apart.
 While they're still small, use the space between the seedlings for an extra crop of carrots, salads, spinach or beetroot.
 The faster crop will be out of the ground well before the brassicas are big enough to overshadow them, giving you twice the crop from the same amount of space.

-Please ask the staff in our Godstone and Betchworth garden centre for more information and advice about planning a winter vegetable garden.
+Please ask the staff in our Betchworth and Godstone garden centre for more information and advice about planning a winter vegetable garden.